A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Numerical exploration to understand relative importance of various terms in the expression of :

 We calculated all square bracket terms of eq. (\ref{eq:fddotex4}) separately as well as the sum of first three square bracket terms, which we call the `combined' term.
 Each term can have positive or negative values depending on the values of the parameters.
 However, the absolute value or the magnitude of these terms are more useful for the purpose of comparison.

 We summarize these results in the histograms of figure \ref{fig:histMSP} for synthetic millisecond pulsars and figure \ref{fig:histNorm} for synthetic normal pulsars.
-Additionally, table \ref{tb:simulvalsMSP} contains the statistical summary for the synthetic millisecond pulsars while table \ref{tb:simulvalsNorm} contains the statistical summary for the synthetic normal pulsars.
+Additionally, table \ref{tb:simulrealvalsMSP} contains the statistical summary for the synthetic millisecond pulsars while table \ref{tb:simulrealvalsNorm} contains the statistical summary for the synthetic normal pulsars.
 From these, it is clear that all of the first three square bracket terms contribute `almost' equally to the observed value of the second derivative of the frequency.

 We next aimed to compare the combined term with the remaining one, i.e., the fourth square bracket term of eq. (\ref{eq:fddotex4}).
-We can see from eq. (\ref{eq:fddotex4}) that the fourth square bracket term would be different for the spin frequency derivative and the orbital frequency derivative as it depends upon the frequency and the observed value of the frequency derivative.
-We first calculated the values of this term using the spin frequency and its derivative for both of the millisecond pulsar and the normal pulsar populations.
-Then, for the millisecond pulsar population, we calculated this term using the orbital frequency and its derivative.
-Figures \ref{fig:histMSP} and \ref{fig:histNorm} as well as tables \ref{tb:simulvalsMSP} and \ref{tb:simulvalsNorm} contain results on this term too.
+We can see from eq. (\ref{eq:fddotex4}) that the fourth square bracket term contains a factor $\left(\frac{\dot{f}}{f}\right)_{\rm obs}$, i.e., the ratio of observed frequency derivative and the frequency.
+The spin frequency and its derivative and the orbital frequency and its derivative are physically different entities, we can measure values of the spin frequency and its derivative even for isolated pulsars.
+Moreover, the magnitudes of these parameters and the sign of the derivatives are usually different.
+The spin frequency derivative is intrinsically a result of the slow down of the pulsar spin as it loses its rotational kinetic energy in the form of electromagnetic energy and hence expected to be negative while the orbital frequency derivative is intrinsically a result of the shrinking of the orbit due to the emission of the gravitational waves and hence expected to be positive.
+Although the dynamics affects the value of both the spin frequency derivative and the orbital frequency derivatives, it alters the sign very rarely.
+Hence the ratio of the observed frequency derivative and the frequency, and consequently, the entire fourth square bracket term will be different for the case when we consider spin frequency and its derivative as compared to when we consider orbital frequency and its derivative.